Kuulimagnaat/mangujamm/README.md

 # mangujamm

 What we need to do:
-1.add scoring to the screen while playing ~ 20 min 2.add final score to win screen ~ 10 min
+1.add scoring to the screen while playing ~ 20 min x 2.add final score to win screen ~ 10 min
 3.add waves ~ 30 min
 4.add sounds ~ 1 hour